CARTAvis/manual_source/source/image_visualization.rst

      <source src="_static/carta_fn_contourRendering.mp4" type="video/mp4">
    </video>

 In the above demonstration, a contour image is generated on top of its raster image.
 If users would like to plot a contour image on top of other raster image (e.g., velocity field as contour, integrated intensity image as raster), users need to enable WCS matching of the two raster images first (see :ref:`wcsmatching`).
 Then users can generate the contour image just like the above example.
 When the contour image is generated, use the image list widget or the animator widget to switch to the integrated intensity image.
 Users should see the velocity field image as contours on top of the integrated intensity image as raster.
-In short, contour images are visible for raster images matched in world coordinates.
+In short, a set of contour images are visible on top of a given raster image in the view if *all* the images are matched in world coordinates.

 .. raw:: html